-Table 11: Degree of the polynomial used for the regression and associated explained variance for the subtests of WAFA.
+Table 11.
+Degree of the polynomial used for the regression and associated explained variance for the test forms of WAFV.
 While linear functions describe the age effect by means of a straight line, quadratic functions depict a relationship with one bend and cubic functions a relationship with two bends.